gfelber/website/writeups/ctrl_space_sheratan.md

 }
 ```

-And last but not least we can dereference them at any time decrementing the page references, which means we can actually abuse a double free get arbitrary reads/writes through userland (similar to Dirty Pagetable) if the physical pages are reclaimed by the kernel.
+And last but not least we can dereference them at any time decrementing the page references, which means we can actually abuse a double free to get arbitrary reads/writes through userland (similar to Dirty Pagetable) if the physical pages are reclaimed by the kernel.
 ```c
 void io_pages_unmap(void *ptr, struct page ***pages, unsigned short *npages,
 		    bool put_pages)